SolType: Refinement Types for Arithmetic Overflow in Solidity: Type system

 \subsubsection{Statement Typing}

-Next, we consider the statement typing rules shown in Figure~\ref{fig:typing_stmt}.
+Next, we consider the statement typing rules shown in Fig.~\ref{fig:typing_stmt}.
 Again, since some of the rules are standard, we focus our discussion on aspects that are unique to our type system.

 \paragraph{Conditionals.} In the conditional rule {\sc TS-If}, we separately type check the true and false branches, adding the appropriate predicate (i.e., $e$ or $\neg e$) to the statement guard for each branch.
-The results of the two branches are combined using the join typing judgment {\sc T-Join} (also shown in Figure~\ref{fig:typing_stmt}).
+The results of the two branches are combined using the join typing judgment {\sc T-Join} (also shown in Fig.~\ref{fig:typing_stmt}).
 In particular, the join rule checks the type annotations for variables that are introduced via $\Phi$ nodes in SSA form and requires that the type of the $x_i$ variants in each branch is a subtype of the declared type $\tau_i$ of $x_i$.
 Note also that the join rule requires agreement between the lock states in the two branches.
 This means that either (1) both branches commit their changes to state variables, or (2) both have uncommitted changes.

 \paragraph{Fetch and Commit.} As mentioned earlier, \minisol contains $\mathsf{fetch}$ and $\mathsf{commit}$ statements, with the intention of allowing temporary violations of contract invariants.
 The {\sc TS-Fetch} and {\sc TS-Commit} rules provide type checking rules for these two statements.
 Specifically, the \textsc{TS-Fetch} rule says that, when no ``lock" is held on the state variables (indicated by a lock status $\unlocked$), a fetch statement can be used to ``acquire" a lock and copy the current values of the state variables into a set of freshly declared variables.
 The contract invariant will be assumed to hold on these variables.